darktable-org/dtdocs/content/darkroom/organization/_index.md

 : A group containing the modules that are currently active in the pixelpipe.
 Right-click to show all modules that are present in the [history stack](../pixelpipe/history-stack.md) within the active group, regardless of whether or not they are actually active.

 [module groups](./module-groups.md)
 : One or more groups of processing modules.
-These groups are user-defined but some default groupings are provided as presets.
+These groups are user-defined but some default groupings are provided as presets.content/darkroom/organization

 [presets menu](./manage-module-layouts.md)
 : A menu that allows you to access stored module layout presets and create your own (via the "manage presets.." option).
 You can also directly access the "manage presets" dialog by Ctrl+clicking on the presets menu.